Will U.S. Housing Data Test the Upper Bound of the Dollar-Yen Pair?

 - China's April Retail Sales and Industrial Production

 European currencies were weighed down by a strong U.S. dollar and uncertainty surrounding British politics, causing the pound to fall against the dollar.
-The GBP/USD pair traded within a range of 1.3314 to 1.3412 before closing around 1.3325, dropping to the low 1.3300s.The immediate focus is on whether the pound can recover to the 1.3350 level, with resistance likely around 1.3400 and support around 1.3310 to 1.3300.
-As the dollar-led market trend persists, we will be watching to see if the pound can find a bottom.
+The GBP/USD pair traded within a range of 1.3314 to 1.3412 before closing around 1.3325, dropping to the low 1.3300s.The immediate focus is on whether the pound can recover to the 1.3350 level; resistance is likely around 1.3400, while support is expected between 1.3310 and 1.3300.
+With the U.S. dollar continuing to drive the market, we will be watching to see if the pound can find a bottom.